All Episodes

 She's like the mother that won't go away.

-Hey, what do you mean you won't eat the whole 500 pounds of food in front of you?
+What do you mean you won't eat the whole 500 pounds of food in front of you?

-Uh but anyway, so the new text messages reveal that Strzok is friends with the judge that presides over the Flynn case.
+But anyway, so the new text messages reveal that Strzok is friends with the judge that presides over the Flynn case.

-Flynn pleads guilty in that particular case, and then he mysteriously, you know, just recuses himself a week after Flynn pleads guilty.
+And then he mysteriously, you know, just recuses himself a week after Flynn pleads guilty.

 Nobody understood that.

-Now on the legal side of of what's going on here, we welcome back to the program, Sidney Powell, author of the book License to Lie Exposing Corruption in the Department of Justice, uh, federal appellate attorney and senior uh advisor for America First, Greg Jarrett, of course, our Fox News legal analyst and and Greg has been doing phenomenal work as well on this case the whole time.
+Now on the legal side of what's going on here, we welcome back to the program Sidney Powell, author of the book, License to Lie, Exposing Corruption in the Department of Justice, federal appellate attorney and senior advisor for America First, Greg Jarrett, of course, our Fox News legal analyst.

-Uh and we continue also with Sarah Carter, investigative reporter.
+And we continue also with Sarah Carter, investigative reporter.

-Uh she wrote this piece about these brand new text messages.
+She wrote this piece about these brand new text messages.

 What's your take?

-I think a mystery has been solved here in a way, right, Greg.
+I think a mystery has been solved here in a way, right, Greg?

-Yeah, I mean it has been a mystery.
+Yeah, I mean, it has been a mystery.

 Why did Contreras recuse himself a week after Flynn's guilty plea?

-This appears to be the reason he was close friends with the key witness in the case, which tells me he should have recused himself a whole lot sooner, and why did he hide the reason he should have been forthcoming and honest about it?
+This appears to be the reason he was close friends with a key witness in the case, which tells me he should have recused himself a whole lot sooner.

 He's still not giving his reasons.

-But but let's give the timeline here.
+But let's give the timeline here.

 This is after he takes the guilty plea of Flynn, correct?